'A new pandemic': Experts urge province to vaccinate essential workers as hospitals reach capacity | CBC News

 "We're at over 100 per cent constantly," said Jamie Spiegelman, an internal medicine and critical care specialist at Humber River Hospital in Toronto.

-In early March, provincial modelling showed that the province was heading for a potential disaster if the government didn't take heed of the science table's advice to aggressively vaccinate and stick with stay-at-home orders.
+In February, provincial modelling showed that the province was heading for a potential disaster come early March if the government didn't take heed of the science table's advice to aggressively vaccinate and maintain stay-at-home orders.

 This would "help avoid a third wave and third lockdown," Dr. Peter Jüni, the scientific director of the Ontario COVID-19 Science Advisory Table, told CBC News at the time.